What is Customer Onboarding?

 Issue a welcome pack

-Consider scheduling a discovery call
+Schedule a discovery call

-Gather as much information as you can about their internal process
+Gather information about their internal processes

 Ask your client about their definition of success